We received passes to Wilderness at the Smokies Adventure Forest in exchange for this post. All opinions are my own.

 Adventure Forest’s Mega Arcade is filled with over 100 games, for all ages.
 Pick up a reloadable action card and play the day away.
 Try winning tickets at many of the games to redeem for prizes!

 The kiddos also spent hours climbing Mount Wild.

 They loved the challenge.
 It offers something for all skill levels.
-The staff is very friendly and makes sure everyone is secure and safe in a safety harness.
+The staff is very friendly and ensures everyone is safe in a safety harness.

 The kiddos even loved racing each other to the summit.

-It is like mission impossible.
-You have to snake your way through the laser with twists, ducks and dives.
-It’s timed so there’s even more challenge.
+It is like a mission impossible.
+You have to snake your way through the laser with twists, ducks, and dives.
+It’s timed, so there’s even more challenge.
 I loved that I could watch them on the screen outside the attraction.
 It was hilarious watching the kiddos try to avoid the lasers.

 Howlin’ Hound Dog Alley was a ton of fun.
 The kiddos had a blast bowling with the smaller balls in this mini-bowling game.
 They loved having their own lane and competing against one another.